-86 Jews are rounded up in Lyon by the Gestapo led by Klaus Barbie.
+86 Jews were rounded up in Lyon by the Gestapo led by Klaus Barbie.

-It is a trap that the Nazis are setting at 12 Rue Sainte-Catherine, headquarters of the Federation of Jewish Societies of France and the Committee for Assistance to Refugees, gathered within the General Union of Jews in France.
-The Gestapo waits several hours on the spot to arrest as many people, employees and people as possible who come into the premises.
+It is a trap that the Nazis are setting at 12 Rue Sainte-Catherine, headquarters of the Federation of Jewish Societies of France and the Committeé for Assistance to Refugees, gathered within the General Union of Israelites of France.
+The Gestapo waited several hours on site to arrest as many people, employees and those who came to the premises as possible.

 First imprisoned at

-Of the 86 Jews rounded up in Lyon, 80 are deported to
+Of the 86 Jews rounded up in Lyon, 80 were deported

 In 1945, there are still 4 survivors including Gilberte Jacob and Malvine Lanzet who testify during the trial against Klaus Barbie in 1987.
-A plaque is affixed at 12 Rue Sainte-Catherine in 2011 by the association of Sons and Daughters of the Jewish deportees of France.
+A plaque was affixed at 12 Rue Sainte-Catherine in 2011 by the association of the Sons and Daughters of the Jewish Deportees of France.

 Photos: